Picatout/spider_web/readme.md

 Coding
 ======
   I like to program those small PIC in assembly using **MPASM**.
-The instruction set is of only 49 instructions but efficient.
-Easy to learn and apply.
+The instruction set is of only 49 instructions but efficient, easy to learn and apply.
 The only annoyance is the RAM and SFR address space being split in 128 bytes banks forcing a continual *banksel* usage.
 To forget switching bank usualy result in stranges bugs.
 So one should be well aware of this limitation.

 The source code take a fraction of the 2Kwords of flash memory space this leave plenty of space for tunes tables.